 What to do if a condom breaks

-You may also want to get tested for STDs if you think either partner has an infection or if there was non-protected sex before or after using the condom.
+You may also want to get tested for STDs if you think your partner has an infection or if there was non-protected sex before or after using the condom.

 Choosing condoms that are made from stronger material like latex condoms and thicker condoms will provide extra protection help to reduce the chance of a condom breaking.
 Also, using oil based lubricants may damage condoms, depending on which material you are using.